 Aircraft currently approach the airport they are landing at and wait for an instruction to land.
 Ideally, the approach is a continuous descent to land as this is fuel efficient and quiet.
-If aircraft need to wait, they go into a 'holding pattern' away from the airfield.
+If aircraft need to wait, they currently go into a 'holding pattern' away from the airfield.
 As a part of this project, NATS will examine if this is the best way to control aircraft approaching the airfield before they land.
-There is more information about arriving aircraft in our runway data sheet.
-You can find this at www.manchesterairport.co.uk/ runwaydatasheet.